-Please note that in supplying records to the BLS it is assumed that you have given the society permission to make them publicly available on the NBN Atlas, and to supply them to other individuals and organisations as we see fit, and that you have the necessary permissions from landowners and commissioning bodies to do so.
-Once on the NBN Gateway records may also be picked up by GBIF and websites such as SNHi which use NBN Web Services.
+Please note that in supplying records to the BLS you confirm that you are giving the society permission to use and share them for purposes of research, conservation, education and planning and to make them publicly available on the NBN Atlas, and that you have the necessary permissions from landowners, commissioning bodies and other named recorders to do so.
+Once on the NBN Atlas records may also be picked up by GBIF and websites such as SNHi which use NBN Web Services.

 Further details are given in the BLS Data Policy.